wintermute-cell/magick.css/README.md

 website](https://css.winterveil.net)!

 ## How do I use magick.css?
-> magick.css is build with
+> magick.css is built with
 > [normalize.css](https://necolas.github.io/normalize.css/).
 While it will look
 > 90% correct without, it is recommended to use normalize.css.